|

 specific purposes.
 Indigenous cultures are actively engaged in

-multiple projects of preservation and revitalization, whilst facing
+multiple projects of preservation, renewal, and self-transformation,

-societies in which they are located.
+wider societies in which they are located.

 Indigenous cultures today have been engaged in new resurgence